Lawton Elementary

 Ms. Barry 😊

-• Bullying: Student learn the difference between mean behaviors and bullying, how to be an “upstander”, how to handle mean behaviors, and how to report bullying.
-Curriculum: Second Step: Bullying Prevention Unit (grades 4-5)
+• Bullying Prevention Lessons: Students understand the difference between mean behavior and bullying, how to stand up for others, and how to handle mean behavior.
+(Curriculum: Second Step: Bullying Prevention Unit, grades 4-5)

 Additional programming/services: